FAQ

 Is One-Minute Astronomer a non-profit website?

 No. One-Minute Astronomer provides free articles to subscribers and to anyone else who wishes to read the website.
-One-Minute Astronomer pays for web hosting and other expenses by providing advertising services and may, from time to time, offer useful products for sale to interested readers who wish to learn more about astronomy.
+No reader ever has to buy anything.
+But One-Minute Astronomer may, from time to time, offer useful products for sale to interested readers who wish to learn more about astronomy.

 Can I advertise on One-Minute Astronomer?

-Yes, absolutely.
+Maybe.
 One Minute Astronomer has limited space for astronomy equipment vendors and publishers of astronomy information products.
-Please contact us at info@oneminuteastronomer.com for more information.
+Please contact me at info (AT) oneminuteastronomer.com for more information.